mbloch/mapshaper/REFERENCE.md

 Aggregate groups of features using a data field, or aggregate all features if no field is given.
 For polygon layers, `-dissolve` merges adjacent polygons by erasing shared boundaries.
 For point layers, `-dissolve` replaces a group of points with their centroid.
 For polyline layers, `-dissolve` tries to merge contiguous polylines into as few polylines as possible.

+For polygon layers, `-dissolve` repairs topology before dissolving, so it produces correct results on inputs that contain overlaps, gaps or other topology errors.
+The `no-repair` option skips this step for a faster (but less robust) dissolve.

 `<fields>` or `fields=` (optional) Name of a data field or fields to dissolve on.
 Accepts a comma-separated list of field names.

 `group-points`   [points] Group the points from each dissolved group of features into a multi-point feature instead of converting multiple points into a single-point centroid feature.